 - Allow to cool completely.
 If it got a little browner than you'd like, remove the parchment from the pan for cooling.
 (I've even left mine out overnight and it was fine.
 It crisps up into larger pieces as it cools.)

-- Pour into an airtight container and add the dried fruit(s), mixing to combine.
+- Add the dried fruit(s), mixing to combine.

 - Store in the refrigerator or freezer.